9 min read

 This is only the second American car I've ever owned (we bought a Ford Maverick pickup about six months before the Jeep in early 2022) and the biggest surprise is how many recall notices appear in our mailbox for the Jeep and our Ford.
 I swear a new notice shows up every month for either car and whenever I take one of them in for an oil change, they have to apply 3-4 recall fixes and end up keeping the cars for an extra day.

-I've owned mostly Hondas and Toyotas all my life and I feel like I'd get one recall notice every five years with one of those.
+I've owned mostly Hondas and Toyotas all my life and I feel like I got one recall notice every five years at most with those car brands.

-I knew going in that a Jeep was going to be loud, uncomfortable, and handle not-so-great on roads, but it was all in service of its off road capabilities, which are spectacular.
-I was kind of surprised just how loud and generally uncomfortable the ride in a solid front axle Jeep is on normal roads, and even with lower gearing, with 37" tires the best fuel economy I can get is around 15mpg.
+I knew going in that a Jeep was going to be loud, uncomfortable, and handle not-so-great on roads, but it was all in service of its off road capabilities.
+I was kind of surprised just how loud and generally uncomfortable the ride is in a solid front axle Jeep on normal roads, and even with corrected gearing, the best highway fuel economy I can get with large 37" tires is around 15mpg.

-This Jeep is a plugin hybrid, which is pretty strange, but kind of great.
+This Jeep is also a plugin hybrid, which is pretty strange, but kind of great.
 I have a level 2 charger in my garage that can recharge the small 17kW battery in about 90 minutes.
-I get about 15-17 miles off the battery alone which means I can drive it from my house into town, run errands and drive home entirely on electricity.
-We also have solar panels at home and I usually charge during daylight hours, so we haven't seen any big increases in energy use bills.
+I get about 15-17 miles off the battery alone which means I can drive it into town, run errands and drive home entirely on electricity.
+We also have solar panels at home and I usually charge during daylight hours, so we haven't seen any increases in energy bills.

-The EV system adds about 500lbs to the jeep's total weight, which is a drag, but it's pretty cool to only buy gas when you have to leave town or go on long road trips, using it as an EV the rest of the time.
+The EV system adds about 500lbs to the jeep's total weight, which is a drag, but it's pretty cool to only buy gas when you leave town or go on long road trips, using it as an EV the rest of the time.
+Of the 40,000 miles currently on the odometer, probably 15k+ of those are pure EV miles that didn't wear out any engine parts.

 January 2024, driving around rescuing cars stuck in snow banks